Images

 There are lots of questions to ask when developing a full-EV.
 Does it make sense to have a big heavy battery that gives lots of range but costs more to buy and impedes agile handling?
 What about recycling?
 And carbon neutrality over the full production cycle?
 With this bZ4X, there's evidence that Toyota has carefully considered each of these issues.
 And produced a carefully considered result.

 Future automotive history may well show us that the Japanese brand was wise to wait a little before bringing us its first bespoke EV.
-The engineering here is certainly complete enough to make other mid-sized full-electric crossover rivals feel a bit 'first generation'.
+The engineering here is certainly complete enough to make some other mid-sized full-electric crossover rivals feel a bit 'first generation'.
 In the future with Toyota, we'll see more extreme electric vehicles than this.
 But for the slowly evolving target market, right here, right now, we think this bZ4X will work just fine.

 + More